-- B. Schools may opt up to a higher classification at the October 1 registration deadline, provided indication of league participation in the respective Tier has been received by June 1 (see 3.C. below).
-After the Football Registration/Declaration/Opt-Up Deadline of October 1, a comprehensive list of all football teams will be posted on the ASAA website. - C. Each league shall be allowed to enter teams in all four Tiers provided populations warrant. - D. All leagues or newly formed teams (i.e. those teams who do not belong to a league), must indicate in writing to the ASAA office by June 1 their intention to participate in provincials, and the Tier(s) in which they will have representatives. - E. Two or more schools may combine to form one football team if the league (the league in which the school(s) participate) approves of such an arrangement.
+- B. Each league shall be allowed to enter teams in all four Tiers provided populations warrant. - All leagues or newly formed teams (i.e. those teams who do not belong to a league), must indicate in writing to the ASAA office by June 1 their intention to participate in provincials, and the Tier(s) in which they will have representatives. - D. Two or more schools may combine to form one football team if the league (the league in which the school(s) participate) approves of such an arrangement.
 In such cases, the combined populations of the schools will determine at which Tier level the teams will compete.